ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ### Collaborative editing

 Collaborative editing is a feature that allows multiple users to work on the same content item at the same time.
-The system automatically track changes and allows users to collaborate within a single application, without the need for third-party tools.
+The system automatically tracks changes and allows users to collaborate within a single application, without the need for third-party tools.
 Uses can work together and use a real-time editor to create and review content live.
 This makes teamwork faster, more efficient, and simplifies content review process.

-### Collaboration session
+#### Collaboration session

 When you create a new draft of content item you can invite other users to join a collaboration session.
 To invite collaborators, click the **Share** button, which creates a new collaboration session.